19hours/sg-statutes/Acts/Companies Act.md

 “bare trustee” means a trustee who has no beneficial interest in the subject-matter of the trust;

-“book-entry securities”, in relation to the Depository, means securities —
+“book-entry securities”, in relation to the Depository, means listed securities —

 (a) the documents evidencing title to which are deposited by a depositor with the Depository and are registered in the name of the Depository or its nominee; and